MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_02_context.rst

  .. code-block:: none

-    /Users/reinder/GitHub/BrainStat/brainstat/context/histology.py:103: RuntimeWarning:
+    /Users/reinder/GitHub/BrainStat/brainstat/context/histology.py:105: RuntimeWarning:

     divide by zero encountered in true_divide

-    /Users/reinder/GitHub/BrainStat/brainstat/context/histology.py:103: RuntimeWarning:
+    /Users/reinder/GitHub/BrainStat/brainstat/context/histology.py:105: RuntimeWarning:

     invalid value encountered in log

+    0    0.014074
+    1   -0.063980
+    dtype: float64

 ..
-GENERATED FROM PYTHON SOURCE LINES 163-170
+GENERATED FROM PYTHON SOURCE LINES 145-153

 The variable histology_profiles now contains histological profiles sampled at 50 different depths across the cortex, mpc contains the covariance of these profiles, and gradient_map contains their gradients.
-Depending on your use-case, each of these variables could be of interest, but for purposes of this tutorial we'll plot the gradients to the surface with BrainSpace.
-For details on what the GradientMaps class, gm, contains please consult the BrainSpace documentation.
+We also see that the correlations between our t-statistic map and these gradients are not very high.
+Depending on your use-case, each of the three variables here could be of interest, but for purposes of this tutorial we'll plot the gradients to the surface with BrainSpace.
+For details on what the GradientMaps class (gradient_map) contains please consult the BrainSpace documentation.

 ..
-GENERATED FROM PYTHON SOURCE LINES 170-202
+GENERATED FROM PYTHON SOURCE LINES 153-185

 .. code-block:: default